Intego Review: Quick Expert Summary

 Does Intego offer a free trial?

 Yes, Intego does offer a 30-day free trial, and you won’t have to input any payment card details to access this free trial.
-However, some features such as Washing Machine will be limited — you’ll be able to scan your device for junk files, but you’ll have to purchase the full version to delete them.
+However, some features, such as Washing Machine, will be limited — you’ll be able to scan your device for junk files, but you’ll have to purchase the full version to delete them.

 Do Macs really need antivirus software?

+Yes.
 Although Macs are said to be virus-proof, this isn’t true.
 As Macs are becoming more popular, hackers are targeting more macOS devices every day — with Mac-specific malware becoming extremely advanced.
 Having a Mac without any form of antivirus software is extremely risky.
 You should at least consider installing an antivirus like Intego to avoid hackers from destroying your system and stealing all of your personal data.
 And with a 30-day free trial, there’s no reason not to try Intego out.

 Will Intego protect me against rootkits?